 From parasites (yuck!) to malaria to the bird flu, international travelers are exposed to many serious diseases around the globe -- but it's better to be prepared than scared.
-Beyond popping the requisite dose of multivitamins and packing a tube of hand sanitizer before boarding a plane, travelers must receive the immunizations that are required or recommended for entering certain countries.
+Beyond popping the requisite dose of multivitamins and packing a tube of hand sanitizer before boarding a plane, travelers must receive the travel immunizations that are required or recommended for entering certain countries.

 Although we're fans of complete cultural immersion, we draw the line at sharing the native infectious diseases of our gracious host countries (and bringing them back home with us!).
 To protect yourself and others from international maladies, make sure you're up to date on the immunizations you will need before your next adventure.